phpearth/docs/general/how-to-google.md

 How to learn PHP -site:wwphp-fb.github.io
 How to learn PHP site:edu
 ```
+But what can we do if the Website is not reachable due to Server-Downtime or a maintainance going on?
+For that there is an Option to click on the downward arrow next to the Link and choose "Cache".
+Google will show a Cached Version of that Link.
+Note: That only works if Google has a Cached Version of that Link.

 ## Get the definition of a word
 Sometimes you might encounter a word you do not known or you don't know what it means exactly?
 Don't worry, Google has something for that too.
 Simply use define, meaning, synonym or definition like this: